GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/tut_migration_to_manifest_v2/index.md

   instead.

-- Does your extension inject content scripts into Web pages that need to access resources (like images and scripts) that are contained in the extension’s package?
+- Does your extension inject content scripts into Web pages that need to access resources (like images and scripts) that are contained in the extension's package?

 - Define the [web_accessible_resources][3] property and list the resources (and optionally a separate Content Security Policy for those resources).